Tony Bedard

-Antony J. L. Bedard is an American writer and editor who has worked in the comic book industry from the early 1990s through the present.
-He is best known for his work at CrossGen Comics, where he was under exclusive contract, and for his run writing Marvel Comics X-Men spin-off Exiles.
+Antony J. L. Bedard is an American writer and editor who has worked in the comic book industry since 1992, and in the video game industry since 2012.
+His best known video game works include several installments in the Call of Duty franchise, such as Black Ops 4, Black Ops Cold War, Vanguard, and Modern Warfare III.
+As a writer, he is known for the co-creation of Negation and his writing for Route 666 for CrossGen Comics, as well as his run on Marvel Comics X-Men spin-off Exiles, and multiple series for DC Comics including Birds of Prey, Green Lantern: New Guardians, Supergirl, and a trilogy of San Diego Comic-Con exclusive comics involving Colonel Sanders.
+He also wrote the screenplay to the 2008 animated feature Turok: Son of Stone.

 Background

-Back in Tony's college days at the Alpha Gamma Chapter of the Delta Sigma Phi Fraternity he would write comic book characters for all of the brothers.
-His personal character was Tonan the Barbarian, who he posed as in his 1989 composite photo while the President of the Fraternity.
+When Bedard was in college, he was a member of the Alpha Gamma chapter of the Delta Sigma Phi Fraternity.
+While a member, he started writing comics about his friends in the fraternity, using "Tonan The Barbarian" as a nickname.

 Career

-Tony began his work in the comics industry by working at Valiant Comics as an intern.
+Tony began his work in the comics industry by working at Valiant Comics as an intern in 1992.
 There he worked his way up, first by lettering some of Valiant's comics and eventually becoming the editor and writer of several titles including Rai, Psi-Lords and Magnus Robot Fighter.
-His early work is often credited by his full name - Anthony Bedard.
-After Valiant, Tony moved to freelance work for Broadway, Malibu and Crusade Comics, where he wrote the first two issues of Shi: The Series.
+His early work is credited by his full name: Antony J.L.
+Bedard.
+After Valiant, Tony moved to freelance work for Broadway, Malibu and Crusade Comics.
+With Crusade, he wrote the first two issues of Shi: The Series.

-Tony then moved to an editorial position at DC Comics.
-Here he worked on a number of projects, the most notable being the Hourman monthly.
-He eventually moved into the Vertigo imprint where he edited several monthly titles, including Vertigo's longest running title Hellblazer.
+In 1997, Tony took an editorial position at DC Comics, where he worked on a number of projects, including JLA, Aquaman, Wonder Woman, and the Hourman monthly.
+He eventually moved into the Vertigo imprint, where he edited several monthly titles, including Transmetropolitan, Garth Ennis's War Stories, and Vertigo's longest-running title, Hellblazer.

 In 2001 Bedard signed an exclusive contract with CrossGen Comics.
 Bedard provided editorial knowledge to the company and took over writing CrossGen's launch title Mystic.
-He went on to co-create Negation with Mark Waid and wrote a number of series for Crossgen.
-Bedard was writing the mini-series Negation War (which featured characters from the Negation series and was meant to wrap up important plot threads in Negation and the other CrossGen titles) when CrossGen filed for bankruptcy.
-As a result, only two issues of the series were ever published, and Bedard became the last writer of the Sigilverse.
+He went on to co-create Negation with Mark Waid and Paul Pelletier.
+He wrote a number of series for CrossGen, including the horror comic Route 666 and the spy spoof Kiss Kiss Bang Bang.
+Bedard was writing the crossover mini-series Negation War when CrossGen filed for bankruptcy; as a result, only two issues of the series were ever published, and Bedard became the last writer of the Sigilverse.